GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ## INTRODUCTION

-This pipeline is dedicated to the analysis of integration site "clonality" data as described in [Rosewick *et al.*, 2017](https://www.nature.com/articles/ncomms15264) and [Artesi *et al.*, 2017](https://www.nature.com/articles/leu2017260).
+This pipeline is dedicated to the analysis of NGS "clonality" data as described in [Rosewick *et al.*, 2017](https://www.nature.com/articles/ncomms15264) and [Artesi *et al.*, 2017](https://www.nature.com/articles/leu2017260).

-The following example is intended to work on HTLV-1 provirus.
-Some parameters (index, LTR sequences, ...) have to be adapated for other retroviruses.
+Shown below is an example applied to HTLV-1 proviral integration sites.
+Some parameters (index, LTR sequences, ...) will require adjustments if working with other retroviruses.

 ![image](WORKFLOW/figure_01_workflow.jpg)